-Overview This collection documents the professional activities and personal life of Arthur Waskow, a Jewish Renewal rabbi and political activist.
-The collection includes printed materials such as brochures, booklets, clippings, correspondence, financial documents, photographs, and writings by Arthur Waskow as well as other authors.
+This collection documents the professional activities and personal life of Arthur Waskow, a Jewish Renewal rabbi and political activist.
+The collection includes such printed materials as brochures, booklets, clippings, correspondence, financial documents, photographs, and Waskow's writings.
 Materials in the collection reflect various aspects of Arthur Waskow’s personal and professional life, including teaching, involvement in the human and civil rights movements, and the peace process in the Middle East.

-Overview The bulk of the collection documents Kenen’s Zionist activities, his work with the United Nations, the American Israel Public Affairs Committee and its predecessor organizations and the Near East Report.
+The bulk of the collection documents Kenen’s Zionist activities, his work with the United Nations, the American Israel Public Affairs Committee and its predecessor organizations, and the Near East Report.
 Materials include correspondence, reports, newspaper clippings, publications, press releases, manuscripts, notes, photographs, speeches, and scrapbooks.

-Overview Consists of two letters written by Mendes; one to President Harry S. Truman, and the second to the Editor of the "New Republic."
-Mendes writes of the God-given ownership of Israel to the Jews, and the Palestinians threat to Jewish Statehood.
+Consists of two letters written by Mendes; one to President Harry S. Truman, and the second to the Editor of the "New Republic."
+Mendes writes of the God-given ownership of Israel to the Jews, and the threat he perceived the Palestinians as posing to Jewish Statehood.

-Overview Composed of addresses, speeches, testimony, correspondence, press releases, and Congressional Record excerpts; the papers of Seymour Halpern reflect a wide range of issues including problems posed by Palestininan refugees, defeating Arab boycott, cutting off foreign aid to the United Arab Republic and President Abdel Nasser of Egypt, denouncing U.S. arm shipments to Arab states, protesting Egyptian intervention in Yemen, responding to France's withdraw from NATO, celebrating Israel's anniversaries, supporting Hadassah, eulogizing J.F.
-Kennedy, assisting Jews in the Soviet Union, ratifying the Genocide convention, working towards domestic immigration reform, urging the dispatch of an international peace-keeping force in South Vietnam, and establishing a U.S. Committee on Human Rights.
-Of interest is correspondence in 1963 between Halpern and Richard M. Nixon regarding Nixon's visit to the United Arab Republic.
+The papers of Seymour Halpern reflect a wide range of issues including problems posed by Palestininan refugees, defeating Arab boycotts, cutting off foreign aid to the United Arab Republic and President Abdel Nasser of Egypt, denouncing U.S. arm shipments to Arab states, protesting Egyptian intervention in Yemen, responding to France's withdraw from NATO, celebrating Israel's anniversaries, supporting Hadassah, eulogizing J.F.
+Kennedy, assisting Jews in the Soviet Union, ratifying the Genocide Convention, working towards domestic immigration reform, urging the dispatch of an international peace-keeping force in South Vietnam, and establishing a U.S. Committee on Human Rights.
+Of particular interest is 1963 correspondence between Halpern and Richard M. Nixon regarding Nixon's visit to the United Arab Republic.